Natucoder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9 John Doe
 Task 10 Look In the mirror
 Task 11 Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+Task 12 Create a script that creates a directory called my_dir with permissions 751 in the working directory.